gammu/gammu/docs/manual/project/install.rst

     # Gammu installed to /usr/local
     echo /usr/local/lib > /etc/ld.so.conf.d/gammu.conf

+The similar situation exists with Python modules, if you install in path when your Python interpreter does not search it won't load newly installed Gammu bindings.

 You can also avoid changing ldconfig configuration by installing Gammu to paths where it already searches, for examble by: